batpigandme/pullreq/docs/tidyverse_prs_pt01.md

 ### CMD Check

-Now you're ready to get your baseline using R CMD check.
+Now you're ready to establish your baseline using R CMD check.
 You can do this by clicking on the **Check** icon in the **Build** tab.
-Note that this may take a little while, which doesn't necessarily mean that anything's wrong.
-It's also likely that there are some parameters passed to `devtools::check()`, which is totally fine.
+Note that this may take a little while, which does _not_ necessarily mean that anything's wrong.
+It's also possible that there are some parameters passed to `devtools::check()`, which is fine.

 ![Check icon in RStudio Build pane](/Users/maraaverick/pullreq/imgs/build_check_button.png)

-It's worth taking a look at the arguments, if only to help you understand any errors or warnings returned.
+It's worth taking a look at the build arguments, if only to help you understand any errors or warnings returned.
 For example, the warnings re. missing vignettes aren't surprising, given `--no-build-vignettes` was passed as a `build_arg`.